GRANT OPPORTUNITIES

 Suggestions

-• ARTSmemphis encourages grantee organizations to be organizational partners of Tennessee Nonprofit Network to take advantage of their resources, forums, and learning opportunities to ensure utilization of best practices and implementation of current trends in nonprofit administration.
+• ARTSmemphis encourages applicant organizations to be organizational partners of Tennessee Nonprofit Network to take advantage of their resources, forums, and learning opportunities to ensure utilization of best practices and implementation of current trends in nonprofit administration.

-• If you do not have a profile, you may still apply for this grant.
+• If you do not have a profile, you may still apply for this grant

 Review and Selection Process